synacktiv/bip/doc/general/archi.rst

   possess access to xref api provided by :class:`BipRefElt` but also numerous API link to the fact of having an address and potentially data ("bytes").
-  :class:`BipData` are also linked to the :class:`BipType` which directly impact the behavior of some methods. :class:`Instr` possess references to the :class:`BipFunction` and :class:`BipBlock` when they exist and can also allow to manipulate :class:`BipOperand`.
+  :class:`BipData` are also linked to the :class:`BipType` which directly impact the behavior of some methods. :class:`BipInstr` possess references to the :class:`BipFunction` and :class:`BipBlock` when they exist and can also allow to manipulate :class:`BipOperand`.
-* The **functions** (:class:`BipFunction`) are a critical link to the API: they possess :class:`BipXref`, allow link to their basic block (:class:`BipBlock`) and the :class:`Instr`.
+* The **functions** (:class:`BipFunction`) are a critical link to the API: they possess :class:`BipXref`, allow link to their basic block (:class:`BipBlock`) and the :class:`BipInstr`.
 They provide also methods for accessing their callers and callees.
 Finally they make the link between the ``bip.base`` module and the ``bip.hexrays`` module.